jomjol/AI-on-the-edge-device/code/components/esp-nn/README.md

      * Optimized versions
      * ANSI C

   * Default selection is for `Optimized versions`.
-For ESP32-S3, assembly versions are automatically selected, whereas for ESP32,  ANSI-C versions are selected by default.
+For ESP32-S3, assembly versions are automatically selected, whereas for other chipsets (viz., ESP32, ESP32-C3), generic optimisations are selected.
-  * For debugging purposes, you may want to select `ANSI C`
+  * For debugging purposes, you may want to select `ANSI C` reference versions.

 ## Contributing